tanishsidhu/payload-gen/README.md

 ## Governing idea

-**The spec is always an input, never memorized.** We prove the model learned a skill by testing on specs generated with a seed range it never saw in training (`2_000_000+` vs train `1_000–6_999`).
+**The spec is always an input, never memorized.** The model learned a skill by testing on specs generated with a seed range it never saw in training (`2_000_000+` vs train `1_000–6_999`).
 If the fine-tuned model succeeds there, it read the spec — it didn't recall a training example.

-That is the difference between a demo that impresses and one that holds up under scrutiny.